SolidNerd/TwitterMonkey/README.md

 # TwitterMonkey

 ## Instruction
-This repository is **Working in Progress**.It will show tweets on your SmartWatch provided by your Smartphone.
+This repository is **Work in Progress**.It will show tweets on your SmartWatch provided by your Smartphone.